febbyRG/mobile/README.md

 A: TouchDB for Android is stable enough to be used by some apps already, but it does not yet have the latest features for integration with Couchbase Mobile.
 We are working on it.

-**Q: Will Couchbase Mobile work with CouchDB servers?**
+**Q: Will Couchbase Mobile work with Apache CouchDB servers?**

-A: No. The Sync Gateway server has custom functionality for access control and aggregation that isn't available in CouchDB.
+A: No. The Sync Gateway server has custom functionality for access control and aggregation that isn't available in Apache CouchDB.

-**Q: What about my existing mobile app that uses TouchDB to sync with CouchDB?**
+**Q: What about my existing mobile app that uses TouchDB to sync with Apache CouchDB?**

 A: No problem!
-TouchDB's sync protocol will remain compatible with CouchDB's, so your app will continue to work.
+TouchDB's sync protocol will remain compatible with Apache CouchDB's, so your app will continue to work.
 If you later need the capabilities of Couchbase Mobile, you can make minor changes to the mobile app to switch to it.